529 Contribution Limits

 You set the expiration date up to a maximum of six months.

-How will someone actually make the gift?
+How will someone actually give the gift of college savings?

 The gift-giver can easily complete e-check (electronic check) option with information from their account (bank routing number and bank account number).
 The amount of the gift will be debited from their bank account using an ACH transaction into the Learning Quest account.